juliangieseke/WinTimeBackup/README.md

 # WinTimeBackup - Time Machine for Windows

-by Julian Gieseke (mail@juliangieseke.de) basedon "DeloreanCopy.bat" from ln.exe by Hermann Schinagel (Hermann.Schinagl@gmx.net)
+by Julian Gieseke (mail@juliangieseke.de)

+based on "DeloreanCopy.bat" from ln.exe by Hermann Schinagel (Hermann.Schinagl@gmx.net)

 This Script is provided AS IS!